 GAIA instructors Chris Reeves and David Taylor, both members of the Surrey Flydressers’ Guild, lead a series of fly-tying evenings aimed at beginners and intermediate fly-tiers.
 The sessions are structured so that beginners can tie a basic example while more advanced can tackle harder techniques and materials.

-All materials and fly-tying lamps will be provided.
+All materials and fly-tying lamps (see below) will be provided.
 Vices and tools can be provided for the beginners.
-Intermediate tiers should bring their own vice, basic tools and materials, (tying silk, varnish etc).
+Intermediate tiers should bring their own vice, basic tools and materials, (tying silk, hooks, varnish etc).

 The cost for each night is £5 for Fly Dressers’ Guild members and £10 for anyone who is not a member of the Surrey Flydressers’ Guild.
 The fees covers the hire cost of the hall and materials and light refreshments.
 Due to the requirements of our insurance policy, non-members can only attend two sessions a year.

 The most improved tyer at the end of the winter session will be awarded the Ray Brackley Quaich at the AGM (see below).
 This award is kept by the winner for one year and returned to the Committee at the end of that period.
 The liquid prize is best consumed prior to return of the “cup” .